Devices showing a local business storefront, representing visibility across AI-powered search results.

 It’s easy to get the impression that GEO is something entirely new that replaces everything you’ve done before.
 It isn’t.

 SEO expert Aleyda Solís, who has tracked AI search systematically since 2024, describes GEO as fundamentally traditional SEO with a shifted emphasis.
-Google’s own representatives, including Danny Sullivan, have said that good SEO is good GEO in practice.
+Google’s own guidance on succeeding in AI search (May 2025) says much the same thing: there are no separate tricks for AI answers, and the fundamentals of good search optimisation still apply.
 It’s a view shared by most credible voices in the industry.

 What changes is where the emphasis sits.
 Traditional SEO optimises a page to rank for a keyword.
 GEO optimises a passage to be extracted as an answer.
 Link authority still matters, but brand mentions now carry more weight.
 The nature of search queries is shifting too, with longer, more conversational questions that AI tools need to synthesise into a coherent response.